It is well documented that obesity is associated with an increased risk of cardiovascular disease and higher overall mortality.

 In the 1990s, scientists found a protein secreted by adipocytes and called it adiponectin.

 Although adiponectin is secreted only from adipose tissue, the plasma concentration of adiponectin is much lower in obese subjects than in non-obese healthy volunteers.

-In individuals with visceral obesity the plasma levels of adiponectin are especially low.
-It is believed that adiponectin deficiency can play an important role for many of the negative metabolic consequences of visceral fat accumulation.
+In individuals with visceral obesity, the plasma levels of adiponectin are deficient.
+It is believed that adiponectin deficiency can play an essential role in many of the adverse metabolic consequences of visceral fat accumulation.

 The clinical term for low levels of adiponectin in plasma is hypoadiponectinemia.

 So, although adiponectin is produced by adipose tissue, its production is abnormally low in obese individuals, particularly those with visceral obesity.

 Some adipokines can adversely affect health.
 For example, many adipokines are proinflammatory and can support low-grade chronic inflammation in the body.
 On the other hand, adiponectin is protective and appears to reduce inflammation.

 Studies show that low levels of adiponectin are associated with elevated levels of several different markers of inflammation.

 Obese people have lower adiponectin levels in their blood than people of average weight.
 In addition, reducing obesity increases adiponectin levels.
 Losing weight through diet, exercise, medications, and surgery will increase adiponectin levels.